-STUDENT CLUB (Walter Schroeder, president) is a social and recreational organization open to all students, with headquarters in the Church.
+STUDENT CHRISTIAN UNION (Eugene Sunnen, President) is the interdenominational student group which meets at Peoples Church on Sundays.
+In the morning at 9:30 there are two groups engaged in the study of religion and worship.
+In the evening there are Student Vespers at 5 o'clock, presenting outstanding worship services for students.
+After Vespers there are suppers, with group singing and fellowship, followed by informal Fireside Hours in the Student Parlors which provide varied experiences in the discussion and appreciation of the fine art of living.
+STUDENT CLUB (Eunice Dersham, President) is a social and recreational organization open to all students, with headquarters in the Church.
 Its purpose is the organizing of creative, varied, democratic, and inexpensive social activities.
 A party is held every Friday evening.
 Membership is at a nominal fee.